Every organization has an ‘open kitchen’ due to digital customer service

 Microsoft researched that around 60% of the customer service journey starts online.
 It seems quite logical to offer customer support through Whatsapp, chat or social media.
 In fact, it is not only logical, but it leads to more satisfaction as well.

 Source: Digital Marketing; Recall no 22; higher satisfaction at lower cost.
-Digitising customer Care
+Digitizing customer Care

 Customers seem to be the most satisfied when they can both start and end their journey through online channels.
 The average satisfaction increases by 15% if clients do not have to switch to analogical channels when starting their customer journey online.
 Completely analog finished service contact lead, on average, to lower satisfaction.